Still paying hyperscaler rates? Save up to 60% on your cloud costs

 Why does this matter?

-• 2025 Barclays estimate, suggested agent products can generate about 25 times more tokens per query than chatbot products.
+• A 2025 Barclays estimate suggested agent products can generate about 25 times more tokens per query than chatbot products.
 In other words, Agentic products burn tokens quickly.

 • For LLM users like you, this directly raises compute demand and cost sensitivity.
 That is the macro reason why context caching and batching are now headline features, not footnotes.